SamStudio8/samstudio8.github.io.off/_posts/2015-05-01-aligned-annihilation.md

 * I deleted everything that hasn't quite worked and it felt good for a short time.
 * The cluster is still not working.

-[^1]: Apart from my first and only successful `BLAST` job that completed over Christmas that was against
+[^1]: I kept my first and only successful `BLAST` job which completed over Christmas, that was against
     a heavily outdated SwissProt.
-I'm not even sure if this is of use any more but it is all I have to show for myself.
+I doubt at this point it is even of any use but it is all I have to show for myself.

 [^2]: Is that right?